anastasiiakim/distphylo/README.md

 O# (O4745) Inferring trees from limited data

 Code to reconstruct a full phylogenetic tree or forest of disjoint trees.

-Input: estimated distance matrix (currecntly we generate alignments using IQTree under JC model and then estimate the distance matrix from alignments), parameters m (forest size), M (related to branch length and depth of the tree), and tau (related to branch lengths).
+Input: estimated distance matrix (currently we generate alignments using IQTree under JC model and then estimate the distance matrix from alignments), parameters m (forest size), M (related to branch length and depth of the tree), and tau (related to branch lengths).

 We compare results of reconstruction with NJ (either usual RF distance or induced RF distance for the forest).